-Apple makes a fine system in iOS, but their documentation of it is sometimes lacking.
+Apple’s localization documentation is sometimes lacking.
 This is especially true for localization topics like language codes.
-This week we’ve put together a very handy chart to answer aÂ surprisinglyÂ difficult question: Which languages do iOS and the App Store support?Â It is actually a trick question.
+We’ve put together a very handy chart to answer aÂ surprisinglyÂ difficult question: Which languages do iOS and the App Store support?Â It is actually a trick question.
 Apple supports a different list of language codes and regions on iOS than the iTunes App Store.

-Polish, (language code:
+Hindi, (language code:

-hi) but you will not be able to paste in the HindiÂ app description and keywords.
-Since those are important for discovering your app, you may not be as inclined to localize your app knowing this fact.
-Similarly, you can localize your app description into both Spanish for Spain
+hi) but you will not be able to paste in the HindiÂ app description and keywords in iTunes Connect.
+Since this metadata isÂ important for discovering your app, you may not be as inclined to localize your app into Hindi knowing this fact.

-App Store: Supports 21Â languages and 7 regions
+App Store: Supports 21Â languages and 7 additional regions of those languages

 We always pass this information on to developers who contact us about localizing their apps into all the languages of the App Store.
 But we also think Apple should make this information a bit more plain to see.
 Here is the only page we found documenting it.

 iOS Language Codes – The Missing Manual

 At the request of the developers we work with, we’ve put together a Knowledge Base article with a complete chart.
 At a glance you’ll be able to see if the language you want is supported by either/both iOS and the App Store.
 We’ve also included those handy ISO-639 language codes you always ask us about.
 You’ll need those to create your en.lproj and other folders to store the localizations of your app in Xcode.